We care about the impact we have on the environment and the Lake District - after all, it's where we live and it's our playground too.

 Nobody likes to see litter on the trails and there's rarely any left by our runners.
 Despite that, we send a Sweeper around at the back of the course to collect race signage, check gates have been shut and to check for any stray items of rubbish.

 Our BiodiversiTee initiative was launched in 2021 and we are delighted to be able to give our runners the option of forgoing an event t-shirt in exchange for a donation to biodiversity initiatives.
+We also offer runners who complete 5 'BiodiversiTee' races a free entry to a future event.

 We've joined up with Cumbria Wildlife Trust and other carefully selected partners with all proceeds going towards projects in and around the Lake District to increase biodiversity, mitigate flooding and increase awareness of issues.
 As of March 2023, we have donated over £5000 to CWT alone.